 Warning!
-Genesys does not recommend changing the default value of the compatible-output-priority option unless you have specific reasons to use the 6.x log output logic-that is, to mimic the output priority as implemented in releases 6.x.
+Genesys does not recommend changing the default value of this option unless you have specific reasons to use the 6.x log output logic-that is, to mimic the output priority as implemented in releases 6.x.
 Setting this option to true affects log consistency.